 Despite having this capacity to make such distinctions, we need more scope and breadth of information to do it accurately and reliably when judging complex things like the hearts and minds of human souls.

-To do that, we need omniscience – something we clearly don’t have.
+To do that, we need omniscience – something we don’t have.
 Thus, judgment creates substantial challenges for us because we have the capacity to judge but are missing the vital ingredients of all the information.

 Good judgment requires good knowledge

 Imagine if we elected a four-year-old as a Supreme Court Justice.
 How well do you suppose they’d perform this task?
-Clearly, they lack the wisdom, insight, experience, and knowledge to make wise judiciary decisions.
+They lack the wisdom, insight, experience, and knowledge to make wise judiciary decisions.
+Likewise, humans often judge “above our paygrade” and with devastating consequences.

 Judgment can be helpful if we just did it to determine whether a plant is toxic vs. tasty or if milk is spoiled or fresh.
 It’s useful when determining if a used car is worth buying or looking for another.
 It’s helpful when determining the falsehood of the email in our inbox suggesting we’re related to a Nigerian prince and are due a substantial inheritance.